 CERC'S Model for Critical Care

-We have identified three major design targets that, if achieved, will significantly improve the value of care delivered to patients who are critically ill or at risk of becoming critically ill: (1) Prevent just-in-case ICU admissions; (2) Accelerate ICU admission for subtly deteriorating patients, and (3) Prevent ICU admissions unwanted by patients near the end of life (EOL).
+The team identified three major design targets that would significantly improve the value of care delivered to patients who are critically ill or at risk of becoming critically ill:

 A conservative estimate of national savings from full implementation of the CERC model is $21 billion in direct health care spending per year, or 20% of annual spending for critical care.

-Meghan Ramsey, MD, Kelly Vranas MD, Jeffrey Jopling, MD, MSHS, Terry Platchek, MD, Arnold Milstein, MD, MPH, 2015
+Team: Meghan Ramsey, MD, Kelly Vranas MD, Jeffrey Jopling, MD, MSHS, Terry Platchek, MD, Arnold Milstein, MD, MPH